hbr/alba-lang-description/docs/concept_builtin_predicate.md

 necessary because the compiler infers the type of `x` from the fact that the constants are declared with type `{A}`.

+##### Beta Reduction

+For those familiar with lambda calculus it is not hard to see that predicate expressions are lambda expressions.
+In lambda calculus the expression `{x: true}` would be expressed as `lambda x. true`.

+In lambda calculus expressions can be beta reduced.
+E.g.

+    (lambda x. p) a    ~>  p[x:=a]

+where `p[x:=a]` means that all occurrences of the variable `x` in the expression `p` are substituted by `a`.

+The Albatross compiler can use beta reduction to symbolically evaluate an expression of the form `a in p` if `p` is given as a predicate expression.

+E.g.

+    a in {x: exp}

+evaluates to

+    exp[x:=a]            -- this is not Albatross syntax

+The compiler can do this evaluation symbolically because beta reduction requires only the substitution of a variable by an expression.

+##### Leibniz Equality

+We have already seen that equality is defined in the module `any` and any type inheriting `ANY` must define an equality operator which is reflexive in order to be entitled to inherit `ANY`.

+However this is not the whole story.
+In Albatross equality has much stronger properties which are enforced by the compiler.
+In Albatross two expressions can be equal only if they cannot be distinguished.
+I.e. if `a = b` is valid then all predicates which are satisfied by `a` must be satisfied by `b` as well.
+Otherwise the expressions would be distinguishable by some predicate.

+This type of equality is generally called _Leibniz equality_.
+Having Leibniz equality guarantees that equals can always be substituted by equals.

+Since we need predicates to define Leibniz equality the corresponding law is included in the module `predicate`.
+It reads

+    all(a,b:A, p:{A})
+        ensure
+            a = b ==> a in p ==> b in p
+        end

+Remember that Leibniz equality is enforced by the compiler.
+Relying on Leibniz equality the module `predicate` can prove in its implementation file that equality is symmetric and transitive.
+The interface file of the module `predicate` just states these facts as proved.

+    all(a,b,c:A)
+        ensure
+            a = b  ==>  b = a               -- symmetric

+            a = b  ==>  b = c  ==>  a = c   -- transitive
+        end

+##### Usage of Predicates to Define Set Algebra

+The module `predicate` of the library `alba.base` enriches the basic declarations of the module `core` to more interesting things with predicates like set algebra.

 Predicate expressions can be used to express more interesting facts.
 It is easy to define set intersection and set union using predicate expressions.